R452h/supertail-assignment/README.md

 ## 📌 Conclusion

 This project demonstrates a complete data analytics workflow including data cleaning, exploratory analysis, visualization, and insight generation.
-The approach follows best practices and is suitable for real-world business analysis as well as technical interviews.

-Just tell me 👍